-Horizon Nuclear Power is a UK energy company formed in January 2009 by the German-owned E.ON UK and RWE npower in a joint venture to develop new nuclear power stations in the UK.
-Both E.ON and RWE already jointly owned three nuclear power stations in Germany, with stakes in 17 others worldwide.
+In 2009 E.ON and RWE already jointly owned three nuclear power stations in Germany, with stakes in 17 others worldwide.

-In March 2012, the companies announced their intention to withdraw from UK nuclear and seek new owners for Horizon.
-They blamed this withdrawal on a lack of cash, partly resulting from recent lower profit margins in gas- and coal-powered electricity generation, along with the damage caused by the German government's decision to desert nuclear power in the wake of the Fukushima disaster.
+In March 2012, both companies announced their intention to withdraw from UK nuclear and seek new owners for Horizon.
+They blamed it on a lack of cash, partly resulting from recent lower profit margins in gas- and coal-powered electricity generation, along with the damage caused by the German government's decision to desert nuclear power in the wake of the Fukushima disaster.

 In May 2012 MPs on the UK Commons select committee for energy and climate change were told by the chief executive of RWE Volker Beckers that persisting with Horizon was not an option, adding that "It would have meant a [credit] downgrading, and we could not afford to do that."
 The company had already suffered one downgrade and was reducing its capital requirements in response.

 In October 2012 Hitachi bought Horizon and said it would begin 'leading a programme of building new nuclear power plants in the United Kingdom'.
 It paid £696 million pounds sterling ($1.1 billion).
 Industry analysts considered this deal 'reasonable' and 'a good price' for EON and RWE that 'could even cause a little book profit'; although still 'no act of liberation for RWE, which is struggling to reach its asset- sales target of 7 billion euros by the end of 2013'.

 Government and nuclear firms work together to soften the bad news